bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/README.md

   1. Click on the "Session" button.
   2. Click on the "SSH" button.

     - Edit the "Remote host" tab to the "computer_name_or_IP" found in the "Kitematic" window.
     - Click on the "Specify username" check box.
     - Edit the "Specify username" tab to "sgeadmin".
     - Edit the "Port" tab to the "port_number" found in the "Kitematic" window.
   3. Click on the "OK" button.
+  4. Enter the password "sgeadmin", **Note That You Will Not See a Typing Feedback**

 &nbsp;

 &nbsp;